OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

     ...
 } catch (ParserConfigurationException e) {
-    // This should catch a failed setFeature feature logger.info("ParserConfigurationException was thrown.
+    // This should catch a failed setFeature feature
+    // NOTE: Each call to setFeature() should be in its own try/catch otherwise subsequent calls will be skipped.
+    // This is only important if you're ignoring errors for multi-provider support. logger.info("ParserConfigurationException was thrown.
 The feature '" + FEATURE
     + "' is not supported by your XML processor.");
     ...